Availity/availity-react/docs/source/form/select/components/select.md

 Adds a `Select all` option ( when `isMulti` is `true`).
 Note: `allowSelectAll` is ignored when `loadOptions` is defined.

+### `waitUntilFocused?: boolean`

+When true, the network request is not made until the dropdown has been focused.
+Defaults to `false`.

 ### `autofill?: boolean | AutoFillType`

 If `true`, when the value of the dropdown changes, if the `isMulti` prop is `false` _and_ the new value of the dropdown is an object, all fields on the form corresponding to the new value are auto-filled.
 In order for a field to be auto-filled, the `name` property on the field _must_ match the key inside the new value.